python/cpython/Doc/c-api/init.rst

    single: interpreter lock
    single: lock, interpreter

-The Python interpreter is not fully thread-safe.
+Unless on a :term:`free-threaded <free-threading>` build of :term:`CPython`, the Python interpreter is not fully thread-safe.
 In order to support multi-threaded Python programs, there's a global lock, called the :term:`global interpreter lock` or :term:`GIL`, that must be held by the current thread before it can safely access Python objects.
 Without the lock, even the simplest